politichesky/jabra/README.markdown

 Current version: 0.1

-Simple bugtracker for a small developers group.
+Simple bugtracker for small groups of developers.
 Written for a better understanding RoR conception.

 Use Rails >= 3.1 and Ruby 1.8.7 (plan upgrade to 1.9.2).
 Also use HAML to generate HTML and SASS to generate CSS files.